eldipa/hanoifs/hanoi.md

 > Notice how the discs 0, 1 and 2 are set in the peg number 0.

-In the Hanoi Towers we can move the discs from one peg to another.
+In the Tower of Hanoi we can move the discs from one peg to another.

 Here I'm moving the disc 0 from the peg 0 to the peg 2: